Track additional service/virtual IPs assigned to a host

 hostname:~ # facter -p | grep ipaddress_

 ipaddress_eth1 => 192.168.108.10

 ipaddress_eth1_2 => 192.168.106.146

 (Above 'extra ips' are obviously private addresses, this is just an example to show values are already being collected).

-Updated by Jacob McCann over 1 year ago
+#2 Updated by Jacob McCann about 2 years ago

 We discussed this a bit in IRC.
 I think the above would be acceptable.
 Just to note some items you listed off to support this: